Leading Transformational Change

 An Example of Our Work

-An county government organization was selected to pilot a new state program that would shift they way they enrolled foster parents.
+A county government organization was selected to pilot a new state program that would shift they way they enrolled foster parents.
 Very few systems were set in place in the beginning and multiple changes were made long after the program had rolled out.
-This particular county organization had already experienced low moral due to prior leadership, causing a lot of distrust and dysfunction.
+This particular county child welfare agency had already experienced low moral due to prior leadership, causing a lot of distrust and dysfunction.
 And on top of that, they had to learn to work together to implement this new state initiative.

 Upon our recommendation, the director made some leadership changes, moving some to other departments where they could flourish.
 Once she had the right leaders in place, the executive team followed the Playbook we customized for them and was able to role out the pilot program as a unified team, make timely changes to the program, and maintain key employees on their team.